 More Projects, More Project Managers

-In the Puget Sound area, organizations across many fields – like Microsoft, Sellen Construction, Starbucks, King County, Group Health and the University of Washington – have recently posted openings for project managers.
+In the Puget Sound area, organizations across many fields — like Amazon, Blue Origin, T-Mobile and Fred Hutchinson Cancer Research Center — have recently posted openings for project managers.
 In a tech city like Seattle, though, having expertise in IT project management is a definite plus.
 “Software projects are very common here,” said Suh, “so knowledge of the software development life cycle, or SDLC, can only help.”